Adelin-Rivas/homework-1/README.md

 ### 11. Webpage I like

 What's one webpage you like?
-Why? goodle, it allow me to find infomation fast.
+Why? duckduckgo.com, it allow me to find infomation fast while allowing privasity .

 ### 12. Website I don’t like